-Looking for National Women’s Soccer League news on who signed where or who got traded this summer?
+Looking for National Women’s Soccer League news on who signed where or who got traded this offseason?
 Check back for updates here on all the transactions.
-Trades and major signings are on top but scroll down past the break for a team-by-team rundown of comings and goings.
+Trades and major signings are on top, but scroll down past the break for a team-by-team rundown of comings and goings.

 For our Summer 2022 transfer tracker, please click here!

 Angel City FC ● Chicago Red Stars ● Houson Dash ● Kansas City Current ● NJ/NY Gotham FC ● North Carolina Courage ● OL Reign ● Orlando Pride ● Portland Thorns FC ● Racing Louisville FC ● San Diego Wave FC ● Washington Spirit